 The pandemic has also helped expose the weaknesses of technologies that often do not come to light in an office setting.

 “For companies that use desktop systems instead of a cloud system, I think this must be a wake-up call for them,” she says.

 For managers, telecommuting offers the opportunity to hire employees from a talent pool all over the world.
-A 2015 study from Stanford University and a 2019 survey by online freelance platform Airtasker found working from home also made employees more productive.
+An extensive 2022 study from Squaretalk and a 2019 survey by online freelance platform Airtasker found working from home also made employees more productive.

 Another benefit to telecommuting is the ability to accommodate employees with disabilities.
 While sight-impaired employees can have a more difficult time working from home, Keats says telecommuting has advantages for workers with physical disabilities because it means less moving around.
 Keats had a hearing-impaired employee at her last firm, whose needs were well-served by telecommuting.

 Still, there are challenges presented by the entirety-digital environment.
 One issue is lack of social interaction with managers and fellow employees, which can lead to feelings of isolation and disconnection from coworkers.

 Working from home also increases lag time between employee questions and responses because a lot of communication is done digitally.
 These matters can often be resolved simply by popping one’s head into the manager’s office.
 It can also be time consuming training employees on new tasks virtually